GerlechJen/Pewlett-Hackard-Analysis/README.md

 ![image2](https://github.com/GerlechJen/Pewlett-Hackard-Analysis/blob/main/IMAGES/retirement_departments.png)

+Looking at the employees likely to retire soon based on department, the majority of the employees work in the Development Department, followed by Production, Sales, Customer Service, Research, Quality Management, Marketing, Human Resources and Finance Departments.
-These two tables help us to have a clear picture of the number of employees likely to retire from each department and also the number of mentors available per department.From these two tables we can find the ratio of mentor to mentee by department.
+The retirement_departments and mentorship_departments tables help us to have a clear picture of the number of employees likely to retire from each department and also the number of mentors available per department.From these two tables we can find the ratio of mentor to mentee by for a specific department.